gbmj/gbmj-net/litesite-testing/stories/time-travel-voodoo-rite/backstory/index.md

 litesite: standalone
 title: The Story Behind Time Travel Is a Voodoo Rite
 ---
-# #TheStoryBehind: Time Travel Is a Voodoo Rite
+# The Story Behind "Time Travel Is a Voodoo Rite"

 by Grayson Bray Morris ⋅ 2018

 (Read [the story](HOME_URL_PHtime-travel-voodoo-rite/) first, if you haven't yet.)

-In 2006, my then-fifteen-year-old daughter developed brain cancer.
+In 2006, my then-fifteen-year-old [daughter developed brain cancer](DOMAIN_URL_PHcancer-blog/).
 She died thirteen months later.
 As it happened, I was four months pregnant when she died.